Generic Name: arsenic trioxide (AR-se-nik trye-OX-ide) (Intravenous route)

 It is very important that your doctor check you or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 You should not receive this medicine if you are pregnant.
 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during and after treatment.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for 6 months after the last dose.
+Male patients with female partners should use an effective form of birth control during treatment with this medicine and for 3 months after the last dose.
 If you think you or your sexual partner have become pregnant while using the medicine, tell your doctor right away.

 Tell your doctor right away if you have chest pain or discomfort, chills, cough, difficulty with breathing, eye pain, fever, general feeling of illness, headache, sore throat, unusual tiredness or weakness, or weight gain while using this medicine.
 These may be symptoms of a serious condition called retinoic-acid-APL (RA-APL) or APL differentiation syndrome.

-This medicine can cause serious heart rhythm problems and heart arrhythmias.
+This medicine can cause serious heart rhythm problems, including arrhythmias.
 Your doctor will monitor you during treatment to assess for heart rhythm problems.
 Talk to your doctor if you have concerns about this.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.